zeromotivat1on/ConsoleSnake/README.md

 discussion, do you actually need multithreading in you game?

 ## Project
-Pretty detailed description of the project.
+Section with pretty detailed description of the project.

 ### Structure
 Simply, the project structure looks like this:\